xinjiav3/NileBrownGame/README.md

 There is a blog page that has options for images and a description of the page.
 This page can help the viewer understand what the page is about and what they can expect to find on the page.
 The way to add images to a page is to have the following front matter `image: /images/file.jpg` and then the name of the image that you want to use.
 The image must be in the `images` folder.
 Furthermore, if you would like the file to not show up on the blog page `hide: true` can be added to the front matter.

 ### SASS support
-NIGHTHAWK Pages supports a variety of different themes that are each overlaid on top of minima.
+NIGHTHAWK Pages support a variety of different themes that are each overlaid on top of minima.
 To use each theme, go to the "_sass/minima/custom-styles.scss" file and simply comment or uncomment the theme you want to use.

 To learn about the minima themes search for "GitHub Pages minima" and review the README.